NSI2-SAS/DiscoBee2/readme.md

-# DiscoBee
+# DiscoBee2 - non commercial improved NDI discovery server

-DiscoBee is a free tool developed by ByteHive that simplifies viewing NDI — Network Device Interface  sources registered on a Discovery server.
+DiscoBee2 is a free tool developed by NSI2 Consuting SAS and based on DiscoBee by ByteHive It is an improved NDI Discovery Server trying to provide explicit domain features to limit discovery of sources from listener with one discovery server.

 ## Features

 - Display all NDI sources registered on a Discovery server
-- Currently supports localhost
-- Includes an API for programmatic access
-- Search for String in Source
-- Groups sources by subnet (/24 for 10.100.x.x and /16 for 10.64.x.x)
+- Groups sources declared in config.yaml

 ## Requirements